 - Total enrollment, 2013-14: 2,355

 - Sky-high sciences: CCBC offers some of its programs through the nearby Aviation Sciences Center in Beaver Falls, which features a professional pilot program, an unmanned aerial vehicle (UAV/drone) program, an aerospace management program and the No. 1 training program in the country for air traffic controllers.

 Just off the Pennsylvania Turnpike in the Keystone State's second-largest city we find the Community College of Allegheny County, where the third-lowest expense for tuition and fees combines with the second-lowest cost of books and supplies to rank No. 1 on our list in affordable cost of attendance.
 CCAC is also one of the largest community colleges in the state, with a student body of more than 18,000, but the student-faculty ratio of 19:1 suggests that students should still be able to get individual attention from professors when they need it.

 - Total enrollment, 2013-14: 18,229

 - Additional affordability: Housing is often one of the largest non-academic expenses for students, and data collected by Sperling's Best Places indicates that housing costs in Pittsburgh were approximately 55 percent lower than the national average.

 9. Montgomery County Community College (Blue Bell)

-Students at Montgomery County Community College graduate and transfer out at relatively high rates — good for the No. 5 and No. 6 spots on the list, respectively — and the Whitpain Township school stands in a three-way tie with other online schools in Pennsylvania at No. 5 for its rate of distance education enrollment.
+Students at Montgomery County Community College graduate at a relatively high rate — good for the No. 5 spot on the list — and the Whitpain Township school stands in a three-way tie with other online schools in Pennsylvania at No. 5 for its rate of distance education enrollment.
 On top of that, tuition and fees expenses at MC3 total up to a figure that's about $100 less than the statewide average for public two-year colleges reported by the College Board.